intel/graphbuilder/README.md

 We have also provided some toy data to demonstrate the functionality of the UDF and macros provided in this distribution.
 They are in the examples/data directory.
 Please see the Known Issues if you hit any problems.

+### RDF Example

+The **rdf_example.pig** script constructs a simple RDF graph out of an example employee database, it demonstrates the flexible declarative nature of the RDF mapping.

+#### RDF generation in Cray vs Intel

+The declarative mappings for RDF and Property Graphs are the major difference between Cray's fork of GraphBuilder and Intel's code.
+We believe that our declarative mapping approach is significantly easier to write and understand as well as exposing substantially more control over how property graphs and RDF are generated.
+It also has the benefit of decoupling the generation of property graphs from the generation of RDF graphs to some degree.
+While our RDF generation still requires a property graph as input the property graph does not need to care about RDF namespaces as in the Intel version.

 ## Documentation